etcd-io/etcd/README.md

 Etcd supports SSL/TLS and client cert authentication for clients to server, as well as server to server communication

-Before that we need to have a CA cert`clientCA.crt` and signed key pair `client.crt`, `client.key` .

-This site has a good reference for how to generate self-signed key pairs
+First, you need to have a CA cert `clientCA.crt` and signed key pair `client.crt`, `client.key`.
+This site has a good reference for how to generate self-signed key pairs:

 ```url
 http://www.g-loaded.eu/2005/11/10/be-your-own-ca/
 ```

+Next, lets configure etcd to use this keypair:

 ```sh
 ./etcd -clientCert client.crt -clientKey client.key -f